GHamza-Dev/erms/README.md

 ERMS is a light Employee Resource Management System with a Spring Boot backend and a Java Swing desktop client.
 The system is designed as a two-tier application:

 Backend: REST APIs built with Spring Boot and Oracle Database
-Frontend: Desktop application built with Java Swing
+Frontend: Desktop application built with Java Swing [visit project repository](https://github.com/GHamza-Dev/erms-client)

 ## Quick Start